See also

 If difficult intravenous cannulation is predicted based on the above criteria, ultrasound guided insertion should be considered if the equipment and expertise is available.

 Some children are at higher risk of decompensation with multiple IV attempts, eg congenital heart disease with single ventricle physiology.
-If >2 attempts are required involve the senior clinician and consult the treating cardiology team.
+In this scenario if >2 attempts are required involve the senior clinician and consult the treating cardiology team

 Technique